Kanak1125/language-learning-flashcards-app/DOCS.md

+# Summary
+- This project is a language learning flashcard app that helps users to learn new words in any language.
+- Users can track their progress in their flashcard.

+# Tech Stack
+- React (Hooks, Context, Frontend)
+- Next.js (SSR)
+- Firebase (Firestore, Authentication)
+- Tailwind CSS  (Styling)

 # Dependencies to install to run this app

 - npm install firebase (NOTE: you will need to set up your own firebase config)